To the burning question: what’s a good GPA/MCAT combo, here’s my response:

 3.5/507 is competitive somewhere!

-Right now I’m humming that old Jimmy Buffet song—you know the one…”It’s 5:00 somewhere.”
+Right now I’m humming that old Jimmy Buffet song—you know the one…”It’s 5 o’clock somewhere.”
 So my first, best answer is, “3.5/507 is competitive somewhere!” (…a good GPA/MCAT combo!)
 In fact, if you’ve read my post, “What’s considered a good MCAT score?” it underscores the fact that depending on your MCAT score, a rather mediocre GPA may be good enough to get you into some (lower-tier) schools.
 If you hit the 50th percentile on the new MCAT with a GPA of 3.5 or higher, it’s probably going to get you into some lower, and maybe a couple middle-tier schools.
-Then, when you land a 518 on the MCAT, you may not have to sing that Jimmy Buffet song anymore, because you’ll be competitive everywhere!
+Then, when you land a 518 on the MCAT, you may not have to sing that Jimmy Buffet song anymore, because your GPA/MCAT combo will be competitive everywhere!